Rapidiously myocardinate cross-platform intellectual capital model. Appropriately create interactive infrastructures

-Nestled in the eastern Himalayas, Darjeeling has earned the title “Queen of the Hills” for its lush tea gardens, colonial-era architecture, and unrivaled views of snow-capped peaks.
-While Darjeeling town itself is a must-see, the real magic lies in the hill stations near Darjeeling, each offering its own blend of serenity, adventure, and cultural immersion.
-In this definitive guide, we’ll explore the 15 best Darjeeling hill stations to visit in 2025, plus practical tips to help you plan an unforgettable Himalayan getaway.
+Nestled in the eastern Himalayas, Darjeeling is fondly known as the “Queen of the Hills”, celebrated for its lush tea gardens, colonial charm, and spectacular views of snow-capped peaks.
+While Darjeeling town is a destination in itself, the real magic lies in the hill stations around Darjeeling—peaceful escapes offering adventure, culture, and untouched natural beauty.

 Top 15 Hill Stations Near Darjeeling You Must Explore